mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > – Hsueh Tou added the comment, “The sea is calm, the rivers are clear.”

-That is really spiritual security, so called spiritual security.
-If you do this on the basis of human existence, there is always spiritual security, which is going on constantly, carried on and on, consciously or unconsciously.
+That is really spiritual security, so-called spiritual security.
+If you do this – anyway, on the basis of human existence there is always spiritual security, which is going on constantly, carried on and on, consciously or unconsciously.

 But that is not always calm.
 It’s really alive.

 ##### 1:04:58

-> Within the crystal palace, there’s no one who knows.
+> Within the crystal palace, there is no one who knows.

 If you believe the seamless monument of human life and death, and human culture, whatever you say – we believe that is something great, wonderful, which has lots of halos, light coming from your bodies and coming from your whole spirit.

 I don’t think so.

-That (the seamless monument) is really [a] crystal palace, [a] great palace, because it is spiritual security – we always expect [that], in many ways.
+That (seamless monument) is really [a] crystal palace, a great palace, because it is spiritual security – we always expect [that], in many ways.
 But if you really get into it – there is no one who knows.
 “There is no one who knows” means spiritual security which lets go of you yourself, as freedom.

 If you have somebody who knows, you are stuck in this guy or his [name].
 “I know Katagiri” – at that time, I’m really stuck in this guy.
 So who knows?
 No one knows.